i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/assistance/planning.md

   planning.
 :::note

-- Access to Ical and Webcall feed is protected by a security key integrated into the URL.
+- Access to Ical and Webcal feed is protected by a security key integrated into the URL.
 It is possible to regenerate this key in menu *Preferences*.
 See
   [Manage preferences](../../first-steps/preferences.md).